 Each UK local authority is linked with one of the Oxford colleges, for school access and outreach visits.
 Discover your link college via the Oxford's Regional Outreach site.

-UNIQ is a free, annual residential course open to state-educated students who are in their first year of A-levels or equivalent studies.
-The wider course provides sustained online support leading up to a residential in Oxford, where you get the opportunity to attend lectures and tutorials in Music, meet other prospective students, and receive information about preparing an application.
-You can find out more about the course and how to apply on the UNIQ website: https://www.uniq.ox.ac.uk
+UNIQ is a free, summer residential course open to state-educated students who are in their first year of A-levels or equivalent studies.
+The wider course provides sustained online support leading up to the residential in Oxford, where you get the opportunity to attend lectures and tutorials in Music, meet other prospective students, and receive information about preparing an application.

 Under the programme, selected Oxford offer-holders participate in an academic bridging programme which supports them in their transition from school or college to our university.
 This ambitious programme explores and develops high-level academic skills that support the success of participants in their further studies.
 Opportunity Oxford also gives an insight into what life as an Oxford student is like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
 We hope that the programme will be enjoyable and rewarding and will give participants a great start to their university careers.

-You can find out more about this scheme here: https://www.ox.ac.uk/admissions/undergraduate/increasing-access/opportunity-oxford
+You can find out more about this scheme athttps://www.ox.ac.uk/admissions/undergraduate/increasing-access/opportunity-oxford

 The University, Faculty, and colleges run many events and programmes throughout the year.
-You can find out more about upcoming events and access digital resources on the University’s Increasing Access pages here: https://www.ox.ac.uk/admissions/undergraduate/increasing-access
+You can find out more about upcoming events and access digital resources on the University’s Increasing Access pages.